enonic/app-contentstudio/README.md

 #### Clean

 To rebuild the project from scratch, you may want to remove all compiles sources and dependencies.
-In that case, using `clean` command may not be enough.
-To remove the build and dependencies, use:

 ```
-./gradlew flush
+./gradlew clean
 ```

 #### NPM upgrade